sendra-lab/.github/profile/README.md

 ### Docs

-Full reference documentation, design decisions, and the changelog live at the [Sendra website](https://sendra-web.vercel.app) *(placeholder — swap for the real domain once it's live)*.
+Full reference documentation, design decisions, and the changelog live at the [Sendra website](https://sendra-web.vercel.app)
 ### Status

 **v0.1.0 is out** — core CLI (`run`, `test`, assertions, chaining, environments, scripting, OAuth) and the full TUI are both shipped, in the same binary, available via GitHub Releases, npm, Homebrew, and crates.io.